Predicting with Proxies: Transfer Learning in High Dimension: Problem Formulation

 \section{Problem Formulation}

 \textit{Preliminaries:} For any integer $n$, let $[n]$ denote the set $\{1,...,n\}$.
 Consider an observation with feature vector $\vx \in \R^d$.
 As discussed earlier, the gold and predictive tasks are different.
-Let the gold and proxy responses be given by the following data-generating processes respectively:
+Let the gold and proxy responses be given by the following linear data-generating processes respectively (we will discuss nonlinear parametric models in Section \ref{ssec:nonlinear}):